 Section 8.
-ELECTIVE OFFICERS: The elective officers of the City of Monterey shall be a Mayor, four Councilmen and an Auditor, who shall be elected from the city at large at a general municipal election therein.
+ELECTIVE OFFICERS: Elective officers of the City of Monterey shall be a Mayor and four Councilmen.
+(As amended 1953)

 Section 9.
-ELIGIBILITY OF ELECTIVE OFFICERS: No person shall be eligible for election to, or to hold, any elective office of said city, unless he shall have been a resident and elector thereof for at least three years next preceding his election thereto, or his appointment to fill a vacancy therein.
+ELIGIBILITY OF ELECTIVE OFFICERS: No person shall be eligible for election to, or hold, any elective office of said city, unless he shall have been a resident and elector thereof for at least three years next preceding his election thereto, or his appointment to fill a vacancy therein.

 Section 10.
-THE MAYOR: A Mayor shall be elected at each general municipal election and shall hold office for the term of two years from and after the Monday next succeeding the day of such election, and until his successor is elected and qualified, commencing with the first general municipal election held under the provisions of this charter.
-The Mayor shall receive no compensation and shall be ineligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereof, of which he is constituted such member by general law.
+THE MAYOR: A Mayor shall be elected at each general municipal election and shall hold office for the term of two years from and after the Tuesday next succeeding the day of such election, and until his successor is elected and qualified, commencing with the first general municipal election held under the provisions of this charter.
+The Mayor shall receive no compensation and shall be ineligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereto of which he is constituted such member by general law.

 The Mayor shall be the executive head of the city.
 In case of riot, insurrection, or extraordinary emergency, he shall assume general control of the city government and all of its branches, and be responsible for the suppression of disorders and the restoration of normal conditions.
 In the name and on behalf of the city he shall sign all legal instruments and documents to which the city is a party, except where otherwise provided herein or by general law.
-He shall represent the city in all ceremonial functions of a patriotic or social character when it appears to him desirable that the city be officially represented thereat, and shall, consistent with the provisions hereof, possess such other powers and perform such other duties, as may be prescribed by this charter, by law, by ordinance, or by resolution of the Council.
+He shall represent the city in all ceremonial functions of a patriotic or social character when it appears to him desirable that the city be officially represented thereat, and shall, consistent with the previsions hereof, possess such other powers and perform such other duties, as may be prescribed by this charter, by law, by ordinance, or by resolution of the Council.

-During the temporary absence or disability of the Mayor, the Council shall choose one of its members to act as Mayor pro-tempore who shall, during such absence or disability only, exercise the powers and perform the duties of the Mayor.
+During the temporary absence of disability of the Mayor, the Council shall choose one of its members to act as Mayor pro-tempore who shall, during such absence or disability only, exercise the powers and perform the duties of the Mayor.
 In case of a vacancy in the office of Mayor, a Mayor pro-tempore, chosen as aforesaid, shall act as such Mayor until the vacancy in said office is filled as provided in this charter.
+(As amended May 1967)